joshfinley/joshfinley.github.io/_posts/2020-12-02-notes-on-polymorph-basics.md

 ;  as those randomly chosen for the decryptor - and operating on it ;  freely with the knowledge of the opcode extension patterns in hand.
 ;
+;           II.
+Encryption Primitives
+;
+;  Before the poly engine comes the encryption primitives.
+One mistake ;  I seem to have made is in seeking out to understand the concepts in ;  section I. without understanding how to perform the basic encryption ;  operations in assembler.
+I now see that I need to have some mastery ;  over that subject to move forward.
+;
+;  In [6, 8-9], the author 'MidNyte' discusses the fundamentals of ;  encryption/enciphering in the context of the virus or poly engine.
+;  In Part I, four x86 assembly techniques (or as I like to think of ;  them, 'primitives') are presented.
+In Part II, they then present ;  four methods of 'armouring' the encryption.
+These articles seem ;  to have everything necessary to understand the basics.
+;
+;  I'll be going through these and implementing them in x86_64 as soon ;  as I have the time.
+;
 ;  References:
 ;   [1] https://vx-underground.org/archive/VxHeaven/lib/vbb01.html
 ;   [2] https://vx-underground.org/archive/VxHeaven/lib/vda01.html